codeigniter4/CodeIgniter4/user_guide_src/source/general/urls.rst

 	RewriteCond %{REQUEST_FILENAME} !-d
 	RewriteRule ^(.*)$ index.php/$1 [L]

-In this example, any HTTP request other than those for existsing directories and existing files is treated as a request for your index.php file.
+In this example, any HTTP request other than those for existing directories and existing files are treated as a request for your index.php file.

 .. note:: These specific rules might not work for all server configurations.